ryan-aday/API_Project/README.md

 The default location for the weather updates using a current location API, but can be set through a form.

 Stock data comes from the IEX API.
-Stock cards can be added by searching them in AlphaVantage API through a form, and removed through a form involving database.
+Stock cards can be added and removed through a form.

 News data comes from The Guardian's API.
 The default news category is a random one, but it can be customized through a form.